NETSTOCK | Overview of the menus | Dashboard

 For each file, using the “Stock data” pane as an example:

-- See the aspects of the file that has issues
+See the aspects of the file that has issues (anything with a red hyperlink)

 Note: NETSTOCK is like any system that depends on data to generate an output – the quality of the data input will determine the quality of the output.
 A regular review and maintenance of your ERP data will ensure your data is in good shape, and will improve the quality of the order recommendations.